davidB/scalacs/README.md

  !!
 NOT YET RELEASED !!

 The firsts goals of ScalaCS are :
-* to provide a resident compiler server for several projects (into decrease time need to compile from command line tool
+* to provide a resident compiler server for several projects (=> decrease time need to re-compile from command line tool)
 * to ease integration into tools (text editor, IDE)
   * by using an http interface to access services provided by the server to ease integration, see sample clients
-    * sample shell script, used curl sts.sh (could be adapted easily to Windows, Emacs and any Text editor who allow running external tools)
+    * sample shell script, used curl scalacs.sh (could be adapted easily to Windows, Emacs and any Text editor who allow running external tools)
-    * sample java client (to copy/paste, ro adapte) at src/test/java/net_alchim31_scalacs_client/BasicHttpScalacsClient.java
+    * sample java client (to copy/paste/adapte) at src/test/java/net_alchim31_scalacs_client/BasicHttpScalacsClient.java
   * by providing formatted ouput log (and regexp to parse +/-)

 Why name it ScalaCS ?